groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 - **en-hu / hu-en** — to translate from English to Hunngarian or from Hungarian to English
 - **en-sv / sv-en** — to translate from English to Swedish or from Swedish to English
 - **en-tr / tr-en** — to translate from English to Turkish or from Turkish to English
+- **en-ja / ja-en** — to translate from English to Japanese or from Japanese to English
+- **en-ko / ko-en** — to translate from English to Korean or from Korean to English
+- **en-cs / cs-en** — to translate from English to Czech or from Czech to English
+- **en-fi / fi-en** — to translate from English to Finnish or from Finnish to English
+- **en-ga / ga-en** — to translate from English to Irish or from Irish to English
+- **en-fa / fa-en** — to translate from English to Farsi or from Farsi to English
+- **en-az / az-en** — to translate from English to Azerbaijani or from Azerbaijani to English
+- **en-he / he-en** — to translate from English to Hebrew or from Hebrew to English
+- **en-sk / sk-en** — to translate from English to Slovak or from Slovak to English

 ---
 - **fr-de / de-fr** — to translate from French to German or from German to French